 Lammers spent her formative years in Las Vegas where her father was a hotel executive.
 She was in seventh grade when her father passed away.
 Her family relocated to Northern California a year later.
 She attended California State University - Chico and then worked as a legal assistant and a paralegal for many years.

-She and Chris, her husband of 35 years, their children Laura, Steven, and Kelly, moved to Niwot from San Francisco in 1997 for Chris’s job with CableLabs as the chief operating officer, where he is still employed in the same position.
+She and Chris, her husband of 35 years, their children Laura, Stephen, and Kelly, moved to Niwot from San Francisco in 1997 for Chris’s job with CableLabs as the chief operating officer, where he is still employed in the same position.

 That year, Lammers began volunteering in classrooms at Niwot Elementary School and Sunset Middle School, the schools her children were attending.
 Unbeknownst to Lammers, someone who felt she would be a strong Niwot representative for the 2002 district-wide community bond issue offered up her name to SVVSD school board president and Niwot resident Sandi Searls.
 Lammers still recalls the call she received from Searls and the moment she agreed to help the district.